 Description: Writes a byte into display memory at the requested address.
 Parameters: Offset A 32 bit byte offset to the byte to be written to display memory.
 Value The byte value to be written to display memory.
 Count The number of times to repeat Value in memory.
 By including a count (or loop) value this function can efficiently fill display memory.
+Return Value: Nothing.

-void halWriteDisplay16(UInt32 Offset, UInt16 Value, UInt32 Count)

-Description: Writes a word into display memory at the requested offset.
+void halWriteDispla y16(UInt32 (Offset, UInt16 Value, UInt32 Count) Description: Writes a word into display memory at the requested offset.
 Parameters: Offset a 32 bit byte offset to the byte to be written to display memory.
 To prevent system slowdowns and possibly memory faults, Offset should be a word multiple.
 Value the word value to be written to display memory.
 Count the number of times to repeat the Value in memory.
 By including a count (or loop) value this function can efficiently fill display memory.

-void halWriteDisplay32(UInt32 Offset, UInt32 Value, UInt32 Count)

-Description: Writes a dword into display memory at the requested offset.
+Return Value: Nothing. - Offset, UInt32 Value, UInt32 Count) Description: Writes a dword into display memory at the requested offset.
 Parameters: Offset A 32 bit byte offset to the byte to be written to display memory.
-To prevent system slowdowns and possibly memory faults.
-Offset should be a dword multiple.
+To prevent system slowdowns and possibly memory faults, Offset should be a dword multiple.
 Value The dword value to be written to display memory.
 Count The number of times to repeat the Value in memory.
-By including a count

-(or loop) value this function can efficiently fill display memory.
+By including a count (or loop) value this function can efficiently fill display memory.
+Return Value: Nothing.